Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 Gardening is “only” going to grow in popularity due to the (going green) movement, rising food prices, and the boredom of retired people.

 The second way to earn money raising nightcrawler worms is worm castings (A.K.A. worm poop).
 Turns out worms eat your garbage and poop gold (what’s better than that?).
-The castings can be sold on their own, even better is to mix their poop into a concoction that easily improves the soil.
+The castings can be sold on their own, or even better, mix their poop into a concoction that easily improves the soil.

-According to this HERE, the concoction sells for $25 bucks a gallon.
+My friend told me the concoction sells for $25 a gallon.

-The third way as I mentioned earlier is to sell the nightcrawler worms directly.
-Local fishing places could buy the worms, you could sell them direct to consumers and even some pet stores could buy them.
+The third way, as I mentioned earlier, is to sell the nightcrawler worms directly.
+Local fishing places could buy the worms, you could sell them directly to consumers, and even some pet stores could buy them.

 The fourth way is to harvest the cacoons and sell them.
-Each cacoon may hatch anywhere from 2-7 worms and they are designed to protect the worms as they grow.
+Each cocoon may hatch anywhere from 2-7 worms, and they are designed to protect the worms as they grow.

 It doesn’t take a ton of seed (I mean worm) money to start.

 The next thing to consider is where the business will be.
-According to Kyle HERE, you don’t even need a garage, but it can be done in a closet.
+My friend said you don’t even need a garage, but it can be done in a closet.

-Also, if you tell people your growing worms and they laugh in your face, you’re going to have to be ok with that.
+Also, if you tell people you’re growing worms and they laugh in your face, you’re going to have to be ok with that.

 Also, consider the marijuana business, how much fertilizer they need, and how fast that is growing.
 There is even a way to rent worms out (believe it or not).